gwenwindflower/copier-dbt/README.md

   - `dbt-codgen`
 - [ ] A selection of useful macros relevant to most projects (e.g. `limit_in_dev`, `cents_to_dollars`, etc.)
 - [ ] `dbt-codegen` scripts to build sources and staging models from warehouse metadata on project creation
-- [ ] Support generating a new [dbt Cloud](https://cloud.getdbt.com/) project and setting up the dbt Cloud CLI instead of a `profiles.yml` file
+- [ ] Support for generating a new [dbt Cloud](https://cloud.getdbt.com/) project and setting up the dbt Cloud CLI instead of a `profiles.yml` file
 - [ ] CI/CD configurations for various major git hosting services (GitHub Actions, GitLab CI, Bitbucket Pipelines, etc.)

 ### Non-goals